US fears Russia planning 'false flag' operation in Ukraine | DW | 14.01.2022

 Previous Russian cyber-attacks against Ukraine have disrupted elections, crippled its power grid and caused billions in damages.

-The German Foreign Minister Annalena Baerbock is also planning on visiting both Kyiv and Moscow for talks.
+German Foreign Minister Annalena Baerbock is also scheduled to visit both Kyiv and Moscow for talks next week.

+The sentiment was mirrored by other EU foreign ministers meeting in the French city of Brest on Friday.

+"The European Union is certainly ready to respond directly to any aggression but our preference ... is that of dialogue and negotiations," EU foreign policy Josep Borrell said.

 "If they decide they want to engage in diplomatic conversations and talks, we are very open to that and we're hopeful they will do that.
 But ultimately, it's a choice they need to make," White House Press Secretary Psaki said.